vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Rajaona, column: the presentation of the Pāśupata Weapon

 We now conjecture that the four-armed figure in that panel E 6 (Plate 156) may be the Pāśupata Weapon personified, not waiting on the Pān. ḍava hero, but conducing him to deference.
 The vigorous way in which this seems to be done could point to the forceful nature of the allegorical figure.
 The object that he seems to hold above his head may have been the skull, although the sculpture is too much worn to be certain about it.
-But if so, it would make this four-armed ‘chubby figure’ in the Daks.in. ām¯urti panel a true āyudhapurus.a.
+But if so, it would make this four-armed ‘chubby figure’ in the Daks.in. āmūrti panel a true āyudhapurus.a.

 A similar allegorical figure must, if our theory is correct, have been depicted in the missing part of the final panel (W 6), this time, however, ‘waiting on the great hero’ (upatasthe mahātmānam. ).
 60